openSUSE/forums-o-o/README.md

-# chameleon-discourse
+# forums-o-o
-openSUSE theme for discourse
+openSUSE theme for discourse for usage with forums-o-o